 Academics

-My academic timetable and requirements were tedious and I wasn’t coping well with the new academic system, fast-speaking lecturers, the freedom of study without strict requirements and regulations, new concepts in research, reading and writing scientific papers, and lots more.
+My academic timetable and requirements were tedious and I wasn’t coping well with the new academic system, analytical courses, advanced methods, new concepts in research, reading and writing scientific papers, and lots more.

-Another nightmare having to normalize these in combination with multiple work shifts.
-I spent most of my time at the library struggling with things I wasn’t familiar with.
-I had to go to the library because I could only achieve so little at home.
+Another nightmare was having to combine all that with multiple work shifts.
+I spent most of my time at the library struggling with unfamiliar concepts and methods.
+I had to go to the library because I could only achieve so little at home, so I got home drained daily with no one to truly express how I felt.

 Loneliness